shopware/docs/resources/guidelines/code/storefront-controller.md

 * A Storefront controller should never use a repository directly.
 The data should be fetched over a route or page loader.
 * Routes that load a full Storefront page should use a page loader class to load all corresponding data.
-* Pages that contain data that are the same for all customers should have the `@HttpCache` annotation.
+* Pages that contain data that are the same for all customers should have the `_httpCache` annotation.

 ## Write operations inside Storefront controllers